alfonsof/azure-java-examples/azureblobstoragecopy/README.md

 * The code was written for:
   * Java 8
   * Apache Maven 3
-  * Azure SDK for Java: New Client Libraries (Azure Blob Storage library v12)
+  * Azure SDK for Java: New Client Libraries (Azure Blob Storage library v12) (com.azure)

 ## Using the code